-4. If you decided to download it manually, you will need to add your SDK using the Add button which brings up the Add SDK Dialog.
-Otherwise skip to step 7.
+3. Add your SDK using the add button which brings up the Add SDK Dialog

-- 5. Browse to the location of your Plugins SDK installation. - 6.
-The default name is the name of the directory but you can change it if you wish. - 7.
-Select OK and you should see your SDK in the list of Installed SDKs.
+- 4. Browse to the location of your Plug-ins SDK installation - 5.
+The default name is the name of the directory but you can change it if you wish - 6.
+Select OK and you should see your SDK in the list of Installed SDKs

-Note that multiple SDKs can be added to the preferences but you will need to select at least one SDK to be the default which is represented by the SDK that has the checkbox selected.
+Note: multiple SDKs can be added to the preferences but you will need to select at least one SDK to be the default which is represented by the SDK that has the checkbox selected.